-This course is only open to students of the Europaeum MA
+This course is part of the MA History: Europaeum Programme.

-Week 4: Prof. dr. J.F.J.
-Duindam, Winners and losers in the early modern period?
+Winners and losers in the early modern period?
+Grand narratives re-examined.

 In our meeting, we will re-examine several closely related traditional views on state-formation.
 Did the state emerge as a result of the victory of princes over unruly barons?
 Zmora presents an entirely different picture.
 How does current research (Braddick, Wilson, Beik) view the classic examples of successful versus ‘failed’ state-building, France and the Holy Roman Empire?
 And finally, did levels of cultural coherence and political unification in these domains fit together neatly?
 On the whole, this meeting offers a comparative early modern commentary on the notions of state and nation.